Whatsapp Icon

 Before your thyroidectomy, several tests are performed to ensure the safety and success of the surgery.
 These may include:

-• Blood tests: To check your overall health status, including thyroid hormone levels and indicators of infection or anemia.
+• Blood tests: To check your overall health status, including thyroid hormone levels and indicators of infection or an.

 • Ultrasound: This imaging test helps in mapping the thyroid gland's size and identifying the presence of nodules or tumors.